 The tools used for carving basswood are knives, gouges, or even rotary carvers.
 Basswood is ideal for detail carving, thanks to its lightness and softness.
 Finishing and polishing final projects are possible without any special treatment.
 Basswood is not toxic.
 No health problems or respiratory or skin reactions are related to this wood.

 Butternut for carving

 Butternut is another great choice for beginners because it is soft and easy to work with.
 It is similar to black walnut since they have similar characteristics.

 Although it is sometimes called the black walnut’s blond cousin, it is softer and less strong than a walnut.
 It has nice grain, typically straight, with medium to coarse texture.
 Its color is light to medium brown, odorless, and lightweight.

 Its price is in the mid-range.
 Since it polishes nicely, it is good for carving furniture.
 It is important to use fine-grit sandpaper not to tear the soft fibers when sanding.
 A downside is that butternut quickly dulls tools.

-Although it can be used by beginners, many professional carvers also like butternut because of its visible grains that make final projects more beautiful.
+Although beginners can use it, many professional carvers also like butternut because its visible grains make final projects more beautiful.
 It is ideal for natural-finish sculptures.